cevenkadir/NeuralQuantumStates.jl/README.md

 NeuralQuantumStates.jl aims to provide a Julia package for training neural quantum states (NQS) using the variational Monte Carlo (VMC).

 ## Project status
 **This package is a <ins>work in progress</ins>.** Most of the functionality still needs to be implemented.
 The performance still needs to be optimized for both CPU and GPU.
-The API of this package is not yet stable.
+The API for this package might still be unstable.

 ## Installation
 If you still want to try it out, you can install it from the Julia REPL by entering: